-Marriage and Family
+SOC 280 Marriage and Family

-This course explores marriage and family life with an emphasis on healthy marital and family patterns across the life span within a cross-cultural context.
+Marriage and Family (2 credits) This course explores marriage and family life with an emphasis on healthy marital and family patterns across the life span within a cross-cultural context.
 Issues explored will be intimacy, mate selection, marital interaction, marital developmental stages, communication principles, parental decisions and behaviors.
 Family forms as well as process will be discussed.
 Prerequisite: SOC 140.